altocodenl/tagaway/readme.md

    - `query`: determines the current query for pictures.
 Has the shape: `{tags: [...], sort: 'newest|oldest|upload'}`.
    - `querying`: BOOLEAN|UNDEFINED, set if `query pics` is currently querying the server.
    - `selected`: an object where each key is a picture id and every value is either `true` or `false`.
 If a certain picture key has a corresponding `true` value, the picture is selected.
+   - `showNTags`: UNDEFINED|INTEGER, determines the amount of tags seen when no pictures are selected.
+   - `showNSelectedTags`: UNDEFINED|INTEGER, determines the amount of tags seen when at least one picture is selected.
    - `snackbar`: prints a snackbar.
 If present, has the shape: `{color: STRING, message: STRING, timeout: TIMEOUT_FUNCTION}`. `timeout` is the function that will delete `State.snackbar` after a number of seconds.
 Set by `snackbar` event.
    - `untag`: flag to mark that we're untagging pictures instead of tagging them.
    - `updateGeotags`: if defined, an interval that periodically queries the server for new tags until the enabling of geotags is completed.